Klipper3d/klipper/docs/G-Codes.md

   the given chip (1 for the first chip, 2 for the second, etc.).
 If INDEX is not provided then all LEDs in the daisy-chain will be set to the provided color.
-If TRANSMIT=0 is specified then the color change will only be made on the next SET_LED command that does not specify TRANSMIT=0; this may be useful in combination with the INDEX parameter to batch multiple updates in a daisy-chain.
-By default, the SET_LED command will sync it's changes with other ongoing gcode commands.
+If TRANSMIT=0 is specified then the color change will only be made on the next `SET_LED` command that does not specify TRANSMIT=0; this may be useful in combination with the INDEX parameter to batch multiple updates in a daisy-chain.
+By default, the `SET_LED` command will sync it's changes with other ongoing G-Code commands.
   This can lead to undesirable behavior if LEDs are being set while the printer is not printing as it will reset the idle timeout.
 If careful timing is not needed, the optional SYNC=0 parameter can be specified to